 Many people may feel that dental visits, such as those wellness checkups, might be unnecessary especially if they perceive nothing is wrong.
-In a recent study by the Academy of General Dentistry (AGD), nearly 25% surveyed did NOT associate that checkup with screening for oral cancer and even fewer (14%) viewed seeing their dentist as part of maintaining/improving general health.
+In a recent study by the Academy of General Dentistry, nearly 25% surveyed did NOT associate that checkup with screening for oral cancer.

-So How does seeing my dentist more save on my health care costs?
+How does seeing my dentist save on health costs?

 Various studies have already shown the connection between oral health and cardiovascular health, but your dentist could be the first line of defense against other health issues such as anorexia and bulimia, as the first signs of these disorders often are revealed in the mouth.
 In fact, many systemic diseases have oral manifestations (e.g. swollen gums can be a sign of diabetes, oral cancer, or heart disease).